|

 The oldest examples known to us are Greek scientists and writers.
 Around 2,600 years ago Thales of Miletus [11] establishes the Milesian School which is the first known scientific approach to explaining the world.
 And although they dare not deny the existence of gods, he and his followers believe and try to prove that everything can be explained without resorting to the supernatural.

 Another possible candidate is Hippocrates [14], the founder of modern medicine.
-He is the first to claim that disease is not a punishment of the gods but the result of environmental factors, and he develops ways of diagnosis and treatment without employing any supernatural elements.
+He is the first to claim that disease is not a punishment from the gods but the result of environmental factors, and he develops ways of diagnosis and treatment without employing any supernatural elements.

 Around the same time Democritus of Abdera is the first person to formulate the Law of Conservation of Energy which is finally proved 2,200 years later.
 He argues that because the number of atoms in the universe never changes that they are eternal and have no beginning and no end – and without a beginning, the universe can’t have been created.
 Consequently he demands the removal of all beliefs in gods.
 [16]